 At Snappy Payday Loans, we connect customers in Los Angeles and other California cities to payday lenders and companies that provide cash advances.
 Before taking on this type of loan, make sure you understand the state laws that govern payday loans and cash advances in California and what you can expect from a reputable lender.
-We are affiliated with the Online Lenders Alliance.

 Understanding Cash Advances and Payday Loans